Best D&D Games for Switch (2023 Update)

 These two games are sold in a bundle, so you will get them both no matter if you want this or not.
 I would’ve recommended both, so not a big loss.

 It’s just that these two are pretty different in approach, with Icewind Dale focusing more on combat and Planescape Torment – on storytelling.
-But they both work well together and I am sure that any D&D fan will enjoy them both.

 I have to admit that unlike the vast majority of players, I enjoyed Icewind Dale more than I did Planescape Torment.